 About Anthony J. Martin

-Anthony (Tony) J. Martin is a paleontologist and geologist who specializes in ichnology, the study of modern and ancient traces, such as tracks, trails, burrows, and nests.
-When not writing or speaking about books, he is a Professor of Pedagogy in the Department of Environmental Sciences at Emory University (Atlanta, Georgia).
-There, he has taught a variety of courses in geology, paleontology, and the environmental sciences for 30 years.
+Anthony (Tony) J. Martin is a paleontologist and geologist who specializes in ichnology, which is the study of modern and ancient traces, such as tracks, trails, burrows, and nests.
+He is a Professor of Practice in the Department of Environmental Sciences at Emory University (Atlanta, Georgia), where he has taught a variety of courses in geology, paleontology, and the environmental sciences for more than 30 years.

-Much of Dr. Martin’s writing is based on personal experience, his fascination with modern and fossil traces having compelled him to travel to more than 30 states of the U.S. (including Alaska and Hawaii) and more than a dozen countries.
-His discoveries have been reported by The New York Times, the BBC, National Geographic News, Smithsonian Magazine, and Wired, and he is frequently quoted in mainstream news articles about fossil finds.
+Dr. Martin’s books are mostly based on his field experiences in more than 30 states of the U.S. (including Alaska and Hawaii) and more than a dozen countries.
+His fossil discoveries have been reported by The New York Times, Newsweek, the BBC, National Geographic News, Smithsonian Magazine, and Wired, and he is frequently quoted in mainstream news articles about paleontology.
 In 2015, in recognition of his significant contributions to ichnology and paleontology, he was elected as a Fellow in The Explorers Club and a Fellow in the Geological Society of America.

 Martin’s writing is not just literary.
-He has scripted and performed lectures in a DVD/online course on evolution and the fossil record, titled Major Transitions in Evolution (2010, The Great Courses), and he is currently writing and filming a new Coursera course, Extinctions: Part, Present, and Future.
-As an artistically inclined scientist, he also draws his own illustrations, which can be seen in The Evolution Underground, Dinosaurs Without Bones, Life Traces of the Georgia Coast.
+He also scripted and performed lectures in a DVD/online course on evolution and the fossil record, titled Major Transitions in Evolution (2010, The Great Courses), and a Coursera course, Extinctions: Part, Present, and Future.
+As an artistically inclined scientist, he draws his own illustrations, which are in Life Sculpted, The Evolution Underground, Dinosaurs Without Bones, and Life Traces of the Georgia Coast.

-In Martin’s spare time, he is an avid reader of fiction and nonfiction, and he enjoys drawing, cooking, biking, and hiking.
-He lives in Decatur, Georgia with his wife, Ruth Schowalter, where both of them serve as amiable staff for two rambunctious felines, Tao and Sapelo.
+In Martin’s spare time, he is an avid reader of fiction and nonfiction, and enjoys drawing, cooking, biking, and hiking.
+He lives in Decatur, Georgia with his wife, Ruth, where they serve as amiable staff for two rambunctious felines, Tao and Sapelo.
+You can follow Martin on Bluesky (@ichnologist.bsky.social), Twitter (@Ichnologist), and Instagram (@ichnologist).

 {